-If a license will expire within 15 days, you will see a warning in the Comments field of the dialog box and also in the Log window, as shown in the examples below.
+If a license will expire within 15 days, a warning appears in the Comments field of the dialog box and in the Log window, as shown in the following example.

-Figure 3 · Select License Dialog Box with License Expiration Warning Message
+Figure 1-2.
+Select License Dialog Box with License Expiration Warning Message

-Figure 4 · Log Window with License Expiration Warning Message
+Figure 1-3.
+Log Window with License Expiration Warning Message